wwbp/self-disclosure-model/README.md

 python inference.py  --model_path multi-task/roberta/full_model.p --csv_path data/test.csv --pool cls --embed
 ```

+Finally, you can see an example run on Google Colab [here](https://colab.research.google.com/drive/1_mdapB76WAs-lmo0Qyd7tUsuyLr7d0bq).

 ## Data

 Our models were trained using data sets from previous works researching the within-corpora prediction of self-disclosure.
 They are being linked in the data folder for the reproducability of our model.